Why Purple Vegetables and Fruits Pack a Healthy Punch

 It is no secret that colourful foods are good for you.
-‘Superfood‘ status is usually awarded to red, blue and purple vegetables and fruits – think pomegranates, goji berries, blueberries and acai (red velvet cake only counts if you make it with beetroot!).
+‘Superfood’ status is usually awarded to red, blue and purple fruits and vegetables – think pomegranates, goji berries, blueberries and acai (red velvet cake only counts if you make it with beetroot).

 While green veggies have always hogged the limelight for being the most nutritious, eating from a range of colours ensures you get everything you need for a healthy diet.